 This course aims to develop skills in the quantification of various risks and uncertainties that (potentially) impact an opportunity evaluation or project execution.
 It also provides a bridge between risk management activities and probabilistic valuation.

-There are several options to take this course:
+There are two options to take this course:

 - Individually, no video or telephone engagement (questions and feedback by email only).
 Fee per participant is € 485 (excl VAT).